cobrauf/grocery-budget-assistant/README.md

   - **Browse Deals:** View a comprehensive list of current grocery promotions.
     - Filter by retailers/categories; sort by price, etc.
+  - **Search:** Search for specific products across all retailers.
   - **Favorites:** Save your favorite deals for quick access.
-  - **Search:** Search for specific products across all retailers.
-  - **Dynamic/Themeable UI:** Responsive and themeable user interface built with React.
+  - **CHAT with AI:** Vector embeddings enable semantic similarity search

 - **--Backend--**

-  - **PDF Processing:** Extracts deal information from uploaded PDF flyers.
+  - **PDF Processing:** Extraction of deal information from uploaded PDF flyers.
-    - The backend receives uploaded PDF grocery flyers.
-    - An LLM (Large Language Model) extracts the PDF content into a structured JSON format.
+    - Google Gemini AI extracts PDF content into structured JSON format
-    - JSON extraction undergoes an enhancement process to improve data quality and consistency.
+    - JSON extraction undergoes enhancement processing for improved data quality, then stored in Supabase (PostgreSQL) database
-    - The enhanced deal information is uploaded to a Supabase (PostgreSQL) database as a microservice.
+  - **AI-Powered Search:** Vector embeddings enable semantic similarity search
+    - Batch embedding generation for all products
+    - Intelligent product matching and recommendations
+  - **RESTful API:** Comprehensive endpoints for data retrieval and management
+    - Product search and filtering endpoints
+    - Retailer management
+    - Background task processing for CPU-intensive operations

-- **--AI Features-- (Coming soon)**
+- **--AI Features--**

-  - **Chat With AI:** Ask the app to curate a shopping list, optionally with a budget.
+  - **Chat With AI:** Ask it to curate a shopping list.
     - EG. "Put together a high-protein shopping list for $75."
     - Or, "Assemble a balanced meal plan with emphasis on produce for a family of 3 for $150."

 ## Tech Stack 🛠️

-This project leverages a modern tech stack:
+This project leverages a modern, AI-enhanced tech stack:

 - **Frontend:**
   - **React:**